Hammerless: Rifles

 The hammerless repeating rifle is a firearm that operates without any external hammer or firing pin.
 Hammerless firearms do not use a firing pin.
 This device was first introduced in 1879 with the Climax Safety Hammerless Gun, which was developed in order to prevent accidents from occurring while firing a weapon with a worn hammer/ firing pin.
-The hammerless rifle was further developed and Arthur William Savage of the Savage Arms Company introduced a more perfected model in 1895.
-This rifle may be referred to as a six shooter repeating rifle, due to its capability to carry five rounds within the internal magazine as well as one round in the rifle's barrel.
-This modification to firearms reduces risk of injury to the operator, because of the enclosed firing pin.
+The hammerless rifle was further developed, and Arthur William Savage of the Savage Arms Company introduced a more perfected model in 1895.
+This rifle may be referred to as a six-shooter repeating rifle due to its capability to carry five rounds within the internal magazine as well as one round in the rifle's chamber.
+This modification to firearms reduces risk of injury to the operator because of the enclosed firing pin.
 Older versions of the rifle had external hammers, which did not always remain cocked until the trigger was pulled.
 The Hammerless Rifle encloses this firing mechanism utilizes a “locking bar”, which secures not only the triggers, but also secures the “firing blocks” while the barrel is opened to discharge shells.

-Prior to this hammerless technology, rifles were fixed with an exposed firing hammer and at times would be dangerous to the operator.
+Prior to this hammerless technology, rifles were fixed with an exposed firing hammer and, at times, would be dangerous to the operator.
 Rifles without this hammerless technology could be cocked and accidentally discharge while the breech was opened.
 The fear from gun owners of these accidental discharges were well deserved, and even applied to the earliest models of hammerless weapons.
-Hammerless weapons were initially accepted with some hesitation, because the hammerless guns were manufactured with a locking bar, which secures the trigger only and not the firing hammer.
-Hammerless weapons, such as the Climax Safety Hammerless Gun, was manufactured with a locking mechanism that locked the trigger and featured a strong block that would move in front of the weapon’s firing hammer while being reloaded.
+Hammerless weapons were initially accepted with some hesitation because the hammerless guns were manufactured with a locking bar, which secures the trigger only and not the firing hammer.
+Hammerless weapons, such as the Climax Safety Hammerless Gun, was manufactured with a locking mechanism that locked the trigger and featured a strong block that would move in front of the weapon's firing hammer while being reloaded.
 The hammerless repeating rifle produced by Savage Arms in 1895 was coined the “Model 1895 Rifle” and drastically improved the standard lever-action rifle of the time period.
-This weapon was similar to the Climax Hammerless Gun in design, but was manufactured in mass quantities for commercialization.
+This weapon was similar to the Climax Hammerless Gun in design but was manufactured in mass quantities for commercialization.
+The Savage Model 99 and the Winchester Model 88/Sako VL63 Finnwolf are probably the most well-known examples of this type of firearm.